-Animoto’s online screen recorder also makes it easy to record, edit, and customize your recording all in the same place.
+Animoto’s online screen recorder also makes it easy to record, edit, and customize screen and webcam recordings all in the same place.
 Rather than having to jump between tools and upload your files, everything you need is in the same place.

 For instructions on how to record your screen with Animoto, check out this blog.
 Otherwise, follow the steps below to learn how to turn your recordings into videos in minutes.